 Arc Welding Specialist

-Arc welding consists of using an electrical current from a welding power supply to create an electric arc that subsequently melts the metal as well as joins separate pieces together.
-Depending on your current position as a welder, arc welding may be a step up or a lateral move for your career, but no matter what, it'll still give you an edge.
+Arc welding consists of using an electrical current from a welding power supply to create an electric arc that subsequently melts the metal, as well as joining separate pieces together.
+Depending on your current position as a welder, arc welding may be a step up, or, a lateral move for your career.
+However, it is almost certain to give you an edge.

 To become an arc welder, you must take the necessary courses at a technical college or be trained on the job.
 The American Welding Society (AWS) provides certification programs for arc welding, as well as Robotic Arc Welding.
 There is also an AWS Certified Welder program, which will teach you many different welding skills.
 After training, you must take AWS-certified welding “code” tests to become qualified as an arc welder.

-According to median pay data, welding inspectors generally make more money than certified arc welders and other welding technicians.
+According to the Bureau of Labor Statistics' average annual pay information, welding inspectors generally make more money than certified arc welders and other welding technicians.
 Welding inspectors are essentially welding supervisors.
 You must have the qualifications to ensure that welders are doing their jobs correctly.
-You'll follow strict welding guidelines and safety regulations that are in place to keep both the welder and the end user safe.
+You'll follow strict welding guidelines and safety regulations that are set in place to keep both the welder and the end user safe.

 Welding instructors have advanced credentials as well.
-They must know how to teach student welders how to perform welding tasks, positions, and techniques.
-You must know about welding safety guidelines, welding shields, positions, cutting torches, drill presses, different metals, and so much more.
+They must teach prospective welders to perform certain welding techniques, tasks, and positions.
+You must understand welding safety guidelines, welding shields, positions, cutting torches, drill presses, different metals, and so much more.

 To become a welding instructor, you must typically earn a postsecondary degree in welding technology, on-the-job work experience, and then a Bachelor of Science in Welding and Fabrication Engineering.
 Welding instructors should also gain the Certified Welding Educator certification from AWS, which requires passing the certification exam.

-If you want to advance your career but first need to start your training, then find a school with welding classes near you.
+If you want to advance your career, but first need to start your training, then find a welding school near you.
 You can be career-ready in as few as 10 months.
-Once you learn the basics, you will be ready to get a job then continually move up in position and income.
+Once you learn the basics, you should be ready to get a job, then continually move up in your position and income.